 As always, remember the following when requesting a quote:

-If you have the time and wish to save money, it’s by no means impossible to do this yourself.
-Take a look at this article from HSS Hire for a beginner’s step-by-step guide on how to tile a floor.
+If you have the time and wish to save money, it’s by no means impossible to tile a wall or floor yourself.
+Check out our guide to tiling a floor for a beginner’s guide.

-Remember though that a home improvement programme may make a job look easier than it is, to get perfect, anyway.
-The last thing you want is to end up with a messed-up job, as it's not an easy one to correct once those tiles are stuck.
+Remember, though, home improvement shows make a job look far easier than it is to get perfect.
+The last thing you want is a botched job, as correcting it once those tiles are stuck is difficult.

-To avoid situations like this or a potential uneven finish, go to Rated People and hire a trusted professional.
+To avoid situations like this or a potentially uneven finish, go to Rated People and hire a trusted professional in your local area.